 Dr Mary E. McDonald is an expert in autism and applied behavior analysis.
 Dr. McDonald is a Professor in the Special Education Department at Hofstra University.
-She directs the Advanced Certificate Programs including the advanced certificate in ABA.
+She directs the MS Program in Applied Behavior Analysis and Advanced Certificate Programs in ABA, Gifted Education, Assessment and, Special Education.
 Dr. McDonald serves as the Associate Executive Director of Long Island Programs for Eden II/Genesis Programs.
-She has over 30 years experience directing programs for students with autism from early intervention through adulthood.
+She has over 30 years of experience directing programs for students with autism from early intervention through adulthood.
 She completed her Ph.D. in Learning Theory at the CUNY Graduate Center and is a Board Certified Behavior Analyst - Doctoral Level and a licensed behavior analyst in NY and Connecticut.
 Dr. McDonald serves on a number of advisory boards and journal editorial boards.

 Peer Reviewed Publications

 Pergament, B. & McDonald, M. E. (2022).
 Using behavioral momentum to

 increase the rate of compliance in preschoolers with disabilities.
 Special Education Research, Policy & Practice